Aidin Eyalet

 After the Janissary corps was abolished in 1826, the administrative divisions of the Empire were changed, and the Eyalet of Anatolia was divided into 4.
 In 1841, the capital was moved to İzmir, only to be moved back to Aydın in 1843.
-Three years later, in 1846, the capital was moved to Izmir once again.
+Three years later, in 1846, the capital was moved to İzmir once again.
 With the adoption of the vilayet law in 1864, the eyalet was re-created as the Vilayet of Smyrna.

 Administrative divisions

 Sanjaks of the Eyalet in the mid-19th century: